ukrainian-serge/open_intro_statistics/README.md

 </p>
 <hl>

-<h4>The book uses R languange exclusively.
-This collection of notebooks are an attempt to transcribe the tables, charts, and anything else, into Python.</h4>
+<p>The OpenIntro Statistics book uses R languange exclusively.
+This collection of notebooks are an attempt to transcribe the tables, charts, etc, into Python.</p>